Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability stems from improper resource allocation control in the SSH SFTP module.
-While the SSHFXPOPENDIR operation doesn't allocate OS-level file handles, it creates file handles within the Erlang VM without proper limitations.
-This bypasses operating system-level restrictions on file handle allocation.
-The vulnerability has been assigned a CVSS v4 base score of 7.1 (High), with attack vector being Network, attack complexity Low, and requiring Low privileges with No user interaction (GitHub Advisory).
+The vulnerability stems from the SSH_FXP_OPENDIR operation's handling of file handles in the Erlang Virtual Machine (VM).
+While the operation creates file handles within the Erlang VM, it does not allocate corresponding OS-level file handles.
+This bypasses operating system-level limitations on file handle allocation.
+The vulnerability has been assigned a CVSS v4.0 base score of 7.1 (High), with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:L/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA:N, indicating network accessibility with low attack complexity (EEF Advisory).

 Source: This report was generated using AI